 - Quick release disc brakes on both front and rear wheels

 - Requires full assembly

-Once you’re committed to purchasing one of these purpose-built machines, you might be quick to ask about how to pick an entry level mountain bike.
-While there are likely a few models available at your local big box store, you shouldn’t just grab the first mountain bike you see and call it a day.
-Instead, you’re going to need to complete a bit of research in order to find the best model to fit your new rider’s size and skill level (not to mention your budget).
+Once you’re committed to purchasing one of these purpose-built machines, you might be quick to ask about how to pick an entry-level mountain bike.
+While there are likely a few models available at your local big-box store, you shouldn’t just grab the first mountain bike you see and call it a day.
+Instead, you’re going to need to complete a bit of research to find the best model to fit your new rider’s size and skill level (not to mention your budget).

-In order to start your research off on the right foot, this chart contains quick summaries of each of the top performing entry level mountain bikes.
+To start your research off on the right foot, this chart contains quick summaries of each of the top-performing entry-level mountain bikes.
 In addition to quick product summaries, this chart also includes some quick comparisons between much sought after specifications.